Hearing today in case of Hedley frontman Jacob Hoggard

 by The Canadian Press

+Hedley lead singer Jacob Hoggard was arrested on July 23, 2018, in connection with two sexual assaults in 2016.
+HANDOUT/Toronto Police Service

-TORONTO — A court hearing is scheduled today in the case of Jacob Hoggard, the frontman for the Canadian rock band Hedley, who is charged with sex-related offences.
+A court hearing is scheduled on Monday in the case of Jacob Hoggard, the frontman for the Canadian rock band Hedley, who is charged with sex-related offences.

 Pre-trial motions are expected to get underway, with a trial set for April — though there may be further delays due to the COVID-19 pandemic.